 - Microsoft Word

 Both have their advantages and disadvantages for designing booklets.
-However, if you’re trying to figure out how you can design a booklet on your own, using one of these programs will be of great use to you.
+However, if you’re trying to figure out how to design a booklet on your own, using one of these programs will be of great use to you.

 How do I design a booklet?

 Generally, the design of a booklet is the first thing that’s done, aside from the actual content that goes inside the booklet.
-Once you have an idea for a booklet, it’s usually determined where the content will come from, and what it will look like.
+Once you have an idea for a booklet design, it’s usually determined where the booklet content will come from, and what it will look like.
 This is all part of the booklet design portion of your project.

-Once you’ve settled on the content and overall structure, you’ll need to choose a type of booklet binding.
-The type of booklet binding that you choose is a key factor in how you will design your booklet.
-Make sure to download the free templates on the product page at Printivity!
+Once you’ve settled on the booklet content and overall booklet structure, you’ll need to choose a type of booklet binding.
+The type of booklet binding that you choose is a key factor in how you will layout your booklet design.
+Make sure to download the free booklet templates on the product page at Printivity!

 Two programs to design your booklet

-Usually, people use one of two programs when designing a booklet:
+Usually, people use one of two programs to design a booklet page layout: